 A lease of which substantially all the benefits and risks incidental to ownership remain with the lessor is classified as an operating lease.
 All leases of the Group are currently classified as operating leases.
 When a lease contains rent holidays or requires fixed escalations of the minimum lease payments, the Group records the total rental expense on a straight-line basis over the initial lease term and the difference between the straight-line rental expense and cash payment under the lease is recorded as deferred rent.
-As of December 31, 2017 and 2018, deferred rent of RMB50 and RMB71 were recorded as other current liabilities and RMB1,380 and RMB1,507 were recorded as long-term liabilities, respectively.
+As of December 31, 2017 and 2018, deferred rent of RMB50 and RMB71 were recorded as other current liabilities, respectively.